CivAIgentics/Jett/TEST_NEW_FEATURES.md

 **What it does:** Converts URLs and emails in messages into clickable links

 **Test Messages:**
-1. Type: "Check out midlandtexas.gov for more info"
+1. Type: "Check out Odessatexas.gov for more info"
-   - **Expected:** "midlandtexas.gov" becomes a blue underlined clickable link
+   - **Expected:** "Odessatexas.gov" becomes a blue underlined clickable link

-2. Type: "Email support@midlandtexas.gov for help"
+2. Type: "Email support@Odessatexas.gov for help"
    - **Expected:** Email becomes a clickable mailto: link

-3. Wait for agent response with a URL (Jacky sometimes provides URLs)
+3. Wait for agent response with a URL (Jett sometimes provides URLs)
    - **Expected:** All URLs in agent messages are clickable

 **Visual Check:**